 Sequoia Riverlands Trust protects more than 44,000 acres of land around the Kaweah, Tule, Kern, and Kings Rivers, as well as in the Carrizo Plain.
 Since our founding in 2000, we have created and continue to manage seven nature preserves, help farmers and ranchers conserve agricultural land in the Central Valley, and pioneer programs to educate students across Tulare County.

 SRT’s mission -- to conserve the lands and waters of California's heartland -- is achieved by working with diverse partners in these ways:

-- SRT owns and manages seven nature preserves that protect 4,120 acres of remnant landscapes, woodland communities and wildlife habitat.
+We Protect Nature.
+SRT owns and manages seven nature preserves and numerous other grant- and mitigation-funded conservation properties that collectively protect over 10,400 acres of remnant landscapes, woodland communities and wildlife habitat.

 Interested in visiting one of the preserves?
 Check out the What You Can Do section for more details.